- Waste Reduction & Recycling

-Taking care of the environment is an important part of what we do in Facilities Management.
-Through Duke Recycles, Duke diverts more than 1,200 tons of traditional recyclables like magazines or aluminum, as well as many non-traditional recyclables, such as food compost, motor oil and tires from the Durham landfill every year.
+Stewardship of the environment is an important part of what we do in Facilities Management.
+Through Duke Recycles, Duke diverts a variety of traditional recyclables, like magazines or aluminum, as well as many non-traditional recyclables, such as food compost, motor oil and tires from the Durham landfill every year.
 Duke Recycles functions as the information center for waste management and reduction initiatives and inquiries.

 What Can Be Recycled?

 Duke University supports single-stream recycling, which means that paper, cardboard, metal, plastic and glass products can be commingled in any recycling bin on campus.
 See a full list of what can and cannot be recycled at Duke.

 Duke Recycles offers several services to assist with the recycling needs of students, faculty and staff.
 For more information or to request a service, call (919) 660-1448.

 Duke has introduced a deskside/mini-bin program to divert more recyclables away from the landfill.
 In this system, the larger blue bin is for mixed recyclable material, and the smaller black attachment is for trash.
 Users are asked to empty their individual containers into a larger, centralized one as needed.

 When students move into their dorms each fall, Duke Recycles collects vast quantities of cardboard boxes from across campus.
 Prior to students' arrival, Duke Recycles, sets up cardboard-collection areas outside each dorm.
 During the two-week period of student move-in, Duke Recycles services the corrals and recycles the cardboard.

 Move-Out for Charity

 Each spring, for the two-week period of move-out, Duke Recycles partners with TROSA and Goodwill to accept donations of clothes, shoes, furniture, appliances and many other vital resources.
 Items students contribute during this period are redistributed to the local community through the partner organizations.